You are here

 How was I selected?

-Your name was randomly selected from the Indiana voter registration list.
+Your name was randomly selected from the Indiana voter registration list or Indiana BMV records.

 Where will I serve on jury duty?